+Temporary Advisor

-Temporary Advisor: Negotiating the graduate curriculum requires frequent guidance from experienced individuals.
+Negotiating the graduate curriculum requires frequent guidance from experienced individuals.
 Entering M.S. students are assigned a temporary advisor to facilitate decision making during their first 6 months of study.
 The temporary advisor will ideally be a full member of the graduate faculty who has succeeded in guiding one or more students to M.S. or Ph.D. degrees.
 Where possible, a temporary advisor in a field related to the stated research interests of the student will be selected.
-In addition, the Associate Dean for Graduate Studies will serve as an additional advisor to all first year students.
-At least twice during the first semester, students are expected to arrange a meeting between their temporary advisor, the Associate Dean, and themselves to discuss their progress and any problems they may be having.
+In addition, the Director of the MSBR program will serve as an additional advisor to all first year students.
+At least twice during the first semester, students are expected to arrange a meeting with their temporary advisor, and the MSBR Program Director, to discuss their progress and any problems they may be having.

+Course Work

-Course Work: The first semester of M.S.B.R. study are devoted primarily to instruction in core (required) courses covering fundamental aspects of biochemistry, cells, and tissue structures and functions, as well as introducing biostatistics, methods, instrumentation, ethics, writing skills, and critical thinking necessary for success in professional science.
-Students are required to maintain a B (3.0) average in all their course work to advance in the program.
+The first semester of M.S.B.R. study is devoted primarily to instruction in core (required) courses covering fundamental aspects of biochemistry, cells and tissue structures and functions, as well as introducing research methods, instrumentation, biostatistics,, ethics, writing skills, and critical thinking necessary for success in professional science.
+Students are required to maintain a B (3.0) average in their course work to advance in the program.